hoffmakl/academic-kickstart/content/home/blog.md

 weight = 50  # Order that this section will appear.

 title = "Blog"
-subtitle = "Musings of an early career biostatistician"
+subtitle = "Musings of an early career statistician"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.